basic logo

 Juvenile, Imperial County.

-While chasing a lizard in the dunes, I spotted another lizard on top of a dead tumbleweed apparently basking in the 95 degree heat.
-It turned out to be a long-tailed brush lizard that looked like it had taken up residence in the bush since there were no large creosote or other bushes within about 10 meters.
-I suppose the good bushes are taken by the adults and the juveniles have to take what they can get.
-When I got too close for comfort, the lizard descended down into the tumbleweed.
+I spotted a small lizard on top of a dead tumbleweed apparently basking in the 95 degree heat next to some sand dunes.
+It turned out to be a long-tailed brush lizard that apparently had taken up residence in the bush since there were no large creosote or other bushes within about 10 meters.
+The large brush is probably used by the adults and the juveniles have to take what they can get.
+When I got too close for comfort, the lizard descended down into the tumbleweed for safety.

 Habitat